-The true beauty of Toronto is its diversity.
-While the goal with our kids is to show them the world, since we live in Toronto they can still learn about the many wondrous cultures that exist.
 While India is a trip that is 18 hours away by plane for some, the Gerrard India Bazaar is a mere ten minute walk from our house.
-If I’m craving kalamari the way they made it on Naxos, Greektown it’s three subway stops away.
+If I’m craving kalamari the way they made it on Naxos, Greektown is just three subway stops away.
 The ability to enjoy what the world has to offer from our doorstep has made us want to travel more, not less.

 When the cooler weather arrives in Toronto, we daydream about escaping that much more.
 But for just over $10 for a TTC Family Day Pass (good for weekends and statutory holidays), our whole family can explore the world from the comforting warmth and rattle of the 506 streetcar.
 Running from Main Station in the east end to High Park in the west, the 506 rumbles through many unique areas – perfect for exploring for a few hours, or just hopping off for an authentic cappuccino or maybe a traditional Vietnamese sandwich.